i-prkr/article-preview/docs/README.md

 ### What I learned

 I learned more about working with SVG images, and also CSS transitions which I have not used before.
 It was also good general practice as I continue using Sass and BEM methodologies.
+I was also able to begin learning more accessible design through the MDN docs, that I have tried to start implementing.

 ### Continued development

-I am eager to continue improving my Sass and BEM, making sure to maintain good semantic HTML as well.
-I also enjoyed the CSS transitions and would like to continue becoming better with them.
+I am eager to continue improving how I am building accessibility into the designs and using Sass and BEM methodologies.
+I really enjoyed the CSS transitions and would like to continue becoming better with them as well.
 I found that while I spent time playing with the transitions and element positions, it paid off with them looing smooth and consistent positioning of elements like the share button.

 ### Useful resources